TNTurnerLab/GPU_accelerated_de_novo_workflow/NA12878_comparison/README.md

 ### speedseq_snake.snake
 Is a Snakemake workflow that realigns the downloaded NA12878 samples to our reference file using Speedseq v0.1.2 pulled from their [github](https://github.com/hall-lab/speedseq).
 Assosicated with this snake are these two files, config.json and cluster_config.json.

 The config.json options are:

-reference:  Path to reference file
+* reference:  Path to reference file
-data_dir:  Path to location of data to be realigned
+* data_dir:  Path to location of data to be realigned

+cluster_config.json holds server node requirements

 The docker image used for this file can be found at tnturnerlab/gpu_accelerated_denovo_workflow:speedseq